EduardGomezEscandell/ConsoleChess/README.md

 Mid-term goals:
 - Impement the gameflow
 - Import and export of games in PGN format.
-- Show stats during the game (captured pieces, etc)
+- Show stats during the game:
+  - Captured pieces
+  - Move history
+  - Valid moves

 Long term goals:
 - Implement a rudimentary chess engine
 - Use stockfish as an oponent
-- Implement a rudimentary evaluation score
+- Implement a rudimentary accuracy score
 - Implement a GUI

 ## How-to ...